bruno-ariano/COJO_on_Pandas/README.md

-# COJO_on_SPARK
+# COJO_on_Pandas

-## joint analysis with pyspark using LD information.
+## conditional and joint analysis as implemented in GCTA using LD information.

-The script implemented is a modified version of the COJO algorithm that uses only LD matrices.
-The match between the results is almost 1:1

-Most of the script is in python and will be converted in pyspark.

-The script described run on an example window of 4 Mb in size.